 Virginia Tech is in the midst of unprecedented growth in neurobiology-related research, training, and education.

-In 2010, Virginia Tech opened Fralin Biomedical Research Institute at VTC, an institute focused on translational, biomedical research with over 20 neuroscience laboratories exploring brain development, function and disease.
-The focus of neuroscience at Fralin Biomedical Research Institute at VTC is broad, spanning from cell and molecular neurobiology to clinical research in human populations.
-Fralin Biomedical Research Institute at VTC neuroscientists are clustered into several centers, which include the Center for Neurobiology Research (CNR; directed by Michael Fox), the Center for Glial Biology in Health, Disease and Cancer (CGBHDC; directed by Harald Sontheimer), the Addiction Recovery Research Center (ARRC; directed by Warren Bickel), the Human Neuroimaging Laboratory (HNL; directed by Read Montague), the Neuromotor Research Clinic (NRC; co-directed by Sharon Ramey and Stephanie DeLuca), the the Center of Transformative Research on Health Behaviors (TRHB; directed by Warren Bickel and Matt Hulver).
+In 2010, Virginia Tech opened the Fralin Biomedical Research Institute at VTC, an institute focused on translational, biomedical research with 16 neuroscience laboratories exploring brain development, function and disease.
+The focus of neuroscience at the institute is broad, spanning from cell and molecular neurobiology to clinical research in human populations.
+The institute’s neuroscientists are clustered into several centers, which include the Center for Neurobiology Research (CNR); directed by Michael Fox), the Center for Glial Biology in Health, Disease and Cancer (CGBHDC; directed by Harald Sontheimer), the Addiction Recovery Research Center (ARRC; directed by Warren Bickel), the Human Neuroimaging Laboratory (HNL; directed by Read Montague), and the Neuromotor Research Clinic (NRC; directed by Sharon Ramey).

-Virginia Tech also recently established a first-of-its-kind School of Neuroscience (SON; directed by Harald Sontheimer).
-In its first three years, the SON successfully recruited over 12 tenure-track faculty, with many additional tenure-track faculty recruits expected over the next few years.
+Virginia Tech also recently established a first-of-its-kind School of Neuroscience.
+In its first year, the SON successfully recruited 6 tenure-track faculty, with many additional tenure-track faculty recruits expected over the next two years.

 Fralin Biomedical Research Institute at VTC and the Virginia Tech School of Neuroscience compliment existing strengths in neurobiology in the VT Department of Biological Sciences, the VT Department of Psychology, the College of Veterinary Medicine, the Biocomplexity Institute and the VT College of Engineering.